Better Hearing May Help Reduce The Likelihood Of Dementia & Alzheimer’s

 “SENIORS WITH HEARING LOSS ARE SIGNIFICANTLY MORE LIKELY TO DEVELOP DEMENTIA OVER TIME THAN THOSE WHO RETAIN THEIR HEARING”

 Untreated hearing loss can have an impact on more than just communication abilities and relationships, it now is also is being reported that it is linked to the increased development of dementia.
 Treating hearing loss with the use of hearing aids can be a very important step towards delaying or preventing dementia.
-We recommend that anyone experiencing hearing loss, or for a loved one, to take the important first step in addressing the issue by scheduling an appointment for a complimentary hearing consultation.
+We recommend that anyone experiencing hearing loss, or for a loved one, to take the important first step in addressing the issue by scheduling an appointment for a complimentary hearing consultation with an audiologist.

 Simply contact our office by phone or submit your information in the form on the right side of this page.
 We’ll be glad to help determine what treatment may be beneficial for any hearing loss that may exist to ensure the impact is minimal over time.